y4umeng/policy_distillation/README.md

 # Policy Distillation for Atari Environments

 This repository implements policy distillation techniques applied to Atari game environments.
 The framework demonstrates how to train a Deep Q-Network (DQN) teacher model and distill its policy into a smaller, more efficient student network using PyTorch and Gymnasium.
 This branch is modified to use envpool.
+WIP

 ---